MetaDocencia/SitioWeb/content/en/post/fireside-chat-how-tos.md

 - We must address a **diversity of approaches to open science**.
 Resources to make materials accessible should be developed and distributed in languages different from English.
 - It's good to have collaboration and networks to create open science but we need to be sure that we can **rely on local infrastructure**.
 We need to take the right action to make open science projects effective in our diverse contexts and develop capacity building.
-- We also need to think about funding open science projects with communities like ours in Africa. **If you think about collaborating with us, you have to learn from us first and understand what we need to develop innovation and collaboration projects.**
+- We also need to think about funding open science projects with communities like ours in Africa. **When you aim at collaborating with Afrincan or Latin American communities, you have to learn from us first and understand what we need to develop innovation and collaboration projects.**

 ## **Anelda Van der Walt - [Talarify](https://www.talarify.co.za/) & Talarify Foundation**

 - In the short-term, I hope that people from diverse contexts such as **Latin America, Africa and other emerging regions join the conversation.**
 - There is a lot that we as Africans can contribute - we don’t always have to be seen as people who have to be trained or funded.
-Persons working in the Global North **can find an opportunity to attend an African-led community event or conversation in your field of interest and don’t attend as speaker or expert, but as an observer/participant**.
+Persons working in the Global North **can find an opportunity to attend an African-led community event or conversation in your field of interest and don’t attend as speaker or expert, but as a participant**.
 You might be surprised about what you will learn.
 If you can’t find an African-led event of interest, ask yourself why it doesn’t exist, and see if you can connect with Africans in your field and help them set up a meetup or event to bring the local community together.
 - The impact of predominantly having Open Science resources, training, and software documentation available in English is hugely underestimated. **Let's purposefully consider what we will do about the language issue**, starting with languages where larger communities could benefit and contribute.
 Fund projects to create localized training materials with examples and data sets that people from other contexts can relate to.
 Fund projects to translate their manuals, training materials, etcetera, into other languages.
 - Not only keeping open science to STEM researchers but also **really engaging with social sciences, humanities, linguistics**, to think about the things that we may not have the skills to do.